Webhooks API

 }

 Outbound webhooks notify your systems about workflow events.
-This is the inverse of inbound webhooks which trigger workflows.
+This is the inverse of the inbound surface, which lets external providers trigger workflows.

 |---|---|---|